boxysean/notion-german-anki/README.md

 This project is to allow my Notion German bank to be my "source of truth" for my Anki dictionary.
 It has the following aims:

-1. Easily extract Notion table to create Anki notes / cards, with specific tags for my ease-of-use.
+- Easily extract Notion table to create Anki notes / cards, with specific tags for my ease-of-use.
-2. Retain the Anki stats if I make any updates.
+- Retain the Anki stats if I make any updates.
+- Generate grammar cards that can easily be imported

 ### How to run

 1. Install python requirements with `pipenv install`
-2. Run `main.py --token xyz` to generate a deck called `output.apkg`
+2. Run `python -m sean_learns_german.main --token xyz` to generate a deck called `output.apkg`
 3. Import `output.apkg` into Anki on computer
 4. Sync Anki to main database